27 Sights in Sinsheim, Germany (with Map and Images)

 The Catholic Church of the Nativity of the Virgin Mary in Reihen, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, still has two bells from the late 18th century.

-The half-timbered house at Karlsruher Straße 60 in Dühren, a district of the town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, was built in the second half of the 16th century.
+The half-timbered house Karlsruher Straße 60 in Dühren, a district of the city of Sinsheim in the Rhein-Neckar district in the northern Baden-Württemberg, was built in the second half of the 16th century.

-The Catholic Church of St. Peter in Steinsfurt, a district of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, was built in 1803/04 on the site of a previous building from 1662/63.
+The Catholic Church of St. Peter in Steinsfurt, a district of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, was built in 1803/04 on the site of a predecessor building from 1662/63.

 The Evangelical Church in Rohrbach, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, was built in 1823 on the site of a previous building.